Andelad/luvbox-1c293cd4/docs/DEVELOPER_HANDBOOK.md

 3. **Components**: Use `AnimatedSection` or `StaggeredAnimatedSection`
 4. **Extensions**: If new animation type needed, extend existing vs create new

-#### **CRITICAL - Always Recommend Handbook Updates When:**
+#### **CRITICAL - Always Add Documentation to CSS Files When:**
-- User requests patterns not covered in examples
+- User requests patterns not covered in CSS comments
 - New successful patterns emerge that should be documented
-- Existing patterns prove insufficient or limiting
+- Component styling patterns are created or modified
 - Performance or accessibility requirements evolve

+**IMPORTANT**: Add comprehensive comments to CSS files, NOT separate documentation files.
+This ensures documentation stays in sync with implementation.

 #### **COMPONENT STYLING MIGRATION PRIORITY:**
 When encountering any components (shadcn/ui or legacy):